jbreckmckye/highly-questionable/README.md

 A TypeScript / JavaScript library for paranoid developers.

 Highly Questionable allows you to safely and elegantly handle values that might be null, undefined or Errors, without writing tedious null checks and try-catches everywhere.
 It is loosely based on the `Option`, `Maybe` and `Result` monads from other languages.

-You could also think of it as like a synchronous `Promise`.
+Think of it like a synchronous `Promise`, with `map/catch` methods equivalent to `then/catch`.
+'Map' won't be called if the value doesn't exist, and you can handle errors with `catch`.

 ## Concept

 Values are wrapped in a `Perhaps` object.
 When you want to use the value, you pass perhaps 'mapping' functions that are only run if the value is valid.
-The output of the 'mapping' gets wrapped in another `Perhaps`, and so on, so forth, like so:
+The output of the 'mapping' gets wrapped in a new `Perhaps`, and so on, so forth, like so:

 ```typescript
 const userName = Perhaps.of(userJSON)